Guidelines for Proposals

 CMI (Chennai) | Up to 42 |

 With regard to your proposed dates, please give us options - particularly “low-season” alternatives.
-To make sure that the dates you indicate as being acceptable really are acceptable to you, you may use this calendar for a list of holidays.
+To make sure that the dates you indicate as being acceptable really are acceptable to you, you may use calendar for a list of holidays.

 - BIRS - January to December